itzo/python/README.md

 ## bittrex.py
 Get current Bittrex market data and store in a local db

+Note: During the first run you must specify the -i (init) flag to create the database

 example run:
 ```
 $ ./bittrex.py -m BTC-FTC -p